ap036/cse15l-lab-reports/lab03.md

 Example with file:
 ![Image](fileH.png)

-This option prints out the filename first and then the lines in which the specific pattern is found.
-Useful when you want to move files or examine patterns in a larger scale.
+This option prints out the filename first and then the lines in which the specific pattern is found, useful when you want to move files or examine patterns in a larger scale.